OceanParcels/Lagrangian_diags/README.md

 - Parameters
 - Returns
 - Extended description (more detailed information on what the function does, could include mathematical equations)
-- See also (similar diagnostics, alternative methods for same disgnostic)
+- See also (similar diagnostics, alternative methods for same diagnostic)
 - Notes (information on when (not) to use the function)
 - References (literature where method is introduced)
 - Examples (refer to notebook and give minimum example)